A Static Analysis of Popular C Packages in Linux: Discussion

-Some limitations should be acknowledged.
-First and foremost, the present work did not consider false positives or other verification of the GCC analyzer's CTWs.
+foremost, the present work did not consider false positives or other verification of the GCC analyzer's CTWs.
 Hence, the security-orientedness of the results presented remains only implicit and statistical.
 Nor can anything be said about true negatives and true positives, that is, whether a package's source code is bug-free and secure, or the other way around.
 To patch the issue, the robustness of the CTW$\mapsto$CWE mappings would first need a closer examination.
-For instance, a potential lack of robustness may affect the answer to RQ.2 in case the GCC is more capable of analyzing some particular CWEs than others.
-There is also existing work in this CWE area~\text{\cite{Gentsch20, GosevaPopstojanova15}}.
-From there, actual vulnerabilities might be subsequently evaluated.
+For instance, a potential lack of robustness may affect the answer to RQ.2 in case the GCC is more capable of analyzing some particular CWEs than others (cf.~\cite{He23}).
+After a mappings evaluation, actual vulnerabilities might be subsequently evaluated.
 It should be also noted that the amount of false positives likely varies across different GCC versions; hence, further evaluation work is required also with respect to the compiler's evolution.
 This point is also familiar from existing studies~\cite{Reinhold23}.
-Second, the most important Linux package, the Linux kernel, was omitted from the analysis.
-Given the sensitivity and low-level nature of kernel code, this package would be particularly relevant in terms of false positives and other potential robustness issues in the GCC's static analyzer.
+It may also affect replicability.